Andreus00/tweepic/README.md

 - [ ] Change nicknames to User names
 - [ ] Use information of like and retweets
 - [ ] Check the number of followers in order to filter out irrelevant tweets (only during the online phase)
+- [ ] Bias of language
+- [ ] Embeddings of hashtags as another "Pipeline"

 ### Extras: